How FastAPI Works

 Feedback Loops

-Trigger: Pydantic validation failure → Return 422 error with validation details (exits when: Client fixes request format)
+Trigger: Pydantic validation failure during parameter extraction → Convert validation errors to 422 HTTP responses with detailed field error messages (exits when: Client fixes request format)

 Type: retry